 Hargreaves Lansdown has markets in products listed on Scandinavian exchanges – not all brokers do.

-Platforms to Invest in Short Term Investments UK
+Platforms Offering Short Term Investments UK

 What are Short Term Investments?